Psychiatric & Mental Health Technician

 Degree & Certification Programs for Psychiatric Health

-In many states, entry-level work as a psychiatric and mental health technician does not require degree or formal training.
+In many states, entry-level work as a psychiatric and mental health technician does not require a degree or formal training.
 However, to advance through the field, obtain higher levels of certification, and widen one’s job prospects, it’s advisable to seek formal training from a psychiatric technician, assistant degree, or certificate program.
 These programs provide solid foundations in basic anatomy and biology and the fundamentals of psychiatric training necessary to excel in entry-level jobs.

 Some programs offer associate of science (AS) degrees, while others culminate in certification with no degree.
 It should be noted that even the lowest level of certification possible from the American Association of Psychiatric Technicians (AAPT) requires a high school diploma or GED to be eligible.